The Clear Edge

 The pattern: degradation too slow to notice weekly, too costly to ignore yearly.

 Most founders address psychology when they’re already burned out.
-Wrong.
-By then, you’ve made 6-12 months of degraded decisions.
+By then, you’ve made 6–12 months of degraded decisions.

-Monthly diagnostics catch drift while it’s cheap to fix.
-Decision quality at 7/10?
-Month 1 = 3-day reset.
-Month 12 = 6-week recovery + $40K in mistakes made along the way.
+• Month 12: 6-week recovery + $40K in mistakes made along the way.

 At $50K-$75K/month: Sleep deprivation compounds